plengchanok/ai_stylist/README.md

-# 👗 AI Fashion Stylist (GPT-4 + CLIP + Streamlit)
+# 👗 AI Fashion Stylist (GPT-4 + Streamlit)

-An intelligent virtual stylist that recommends fashion items based on **user preferences**, **style**, and **occasion** using **GPT-4** and optionally **CLIP-based image search**.
+An intelligent virtual stylist that recommends fashion items based on **user preferences**, **style**, and **occasion** using **GPT-4** for intelligent product tagging and recommendations.

-This project simulates a virtual fashion assistant for e-commerce or personal styling.
-It can:
+This project creates a virtual fashion assistant that can:
-- Scrape product catalogs from athleisure brands like Alo Yoga, Lululemon, etc.
+- Import product catalogs from Google Sheets or CSV files
-- Use GPT-4 to enrich items with style and occasion tags
+- Use GPT-4 to enrich items with intelligent style and occasion tags
-- Recommend outfits based on user inputs via a simple Streamlit interface
+- Recommend outfits based on user inputs via an intuitive Streamlit interface
-- (Optional) Accept an image and return similar products using CLIP image embeddings
+- Provide personalized AI styling advice
+- Create complete outfit combinations

 ---